 When the relationship gets to a point that the amount of time it takes to fight and solve a problem becomes greater than the amount of happy romantic moments in the relationship.

-The next popular reason according to research why a lot of couples break up is that they got married too young.
+The next popular reason why a lot of couples break up is that they got married too young.
 Relationships and Marriages require a certain level of maturity that isn’t usually found in young marriages.

 This is the reason why 48% of people who marry before the age of 18 end up getting a divorce within 10 years, as opposed to the 25% divorce rate for those who get married after the age of 25.